kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Step 4: Build Confidence

-**Glow's celebration**: *"As you contribute more, you'll discover strengths you didn't know you had.
-Every contribution builds your confidence for the next one."*
+**Trish's celebration**: *"As you contribute more, you'll discover strengths you didn't know you had!
+Every contribution builds your confidence for the next one.
+Let's celebrate every single step!"*

 - **Track your contributions** and celebrate your progress
 - **Share your successes** with the community